SublimeText/SublimeHg/README.rst

 #.
 Open the Command Palette (``Ctrl+Shift+P``) and look for ``SublimeHg``.
 #.
 Select option
 #.
 Select Mercurial command (or type in command line)

-**Note:** Due to issues with input focus in widgets in Sublime Text 2080 and lower, you might need to assign these commands their own key bindings in order to make them work.
-They may not work for you from the Command Palette.